 The Tús Programme is a community Work placement initiative that is delivered nationally throughout Ireland.

 Tús aims to provide quality work placements for people who are unemployed and on the live register.
-Participants will gain valuable experience of the workplace, learn new skills and become re-accustomed with the routine of work.
+Participants will gain valuable experience in the workplace, learn new skills and become re-accustomed with the routine of work.

 Participant Eligibility Criteria